google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 and can be seen in the screenshot below:
 ![github-actions-coverage-report]

-### Downloading artifacts
+## Downloading artifacts

-To download an artifact from a ClusterFuzzLite run:
+To download an artifact from the ClusterFuzzLite run, do the following steps:
-- Click on the summary from the run.
+- Click on the summary from the run, as illustrated in the screenshot below:
 ![github-actions-summary]
-- Click on the artifact you with to download from the summary page.
+- Click on the artifact you wish to download from the summary page, as illustrated in the screenshot below:
 ![github-actions-download-crash]

 ## Extra configuration